 - Improved Hyperglycemia

-- Cardioprotective Effects and Anti-Arrhythmic*
+- Cardioprotective Effects and Anti-Arrhythmic for heart health

 - Antiplatelet activity